Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

 ## Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+*Software Developer*
-Software Developer - develops applications,programs and systems using programming languages and frameworks.
+- develops applications,programs and systems using programming languages and frameworks.
  - Maintains and updates software to keep it functional.
 - Collaborates with other team members to ensure best practice when developing software.
  - Reports to the project manager about the progress of the software development.

- -
+*Quality Assurance Engineer*
-Quality Assurance Engineer - Collaborates with stakeholders to understand and clarify software requirement.
+- Collaborates with stakeholders to understand and clarify software requirement.
  - Creates development standards and procedures for the programmers to follow
  - Confirms that the software meets the requirement before deployment.
 - Analyses the product to identify bugs and suggest changes to make them more efficient.
 - Develops and execute automation scripts using open source tools.

+*Project Manager*
-Project Manager - assembles and lead the software development team.
+- assembles and lead the software development team.
  - Discusses the project and it's requirement with the client and software developers.
  - Creates a blueprint for the project.
  - Tracks and communicates information regarding the project milestone.